indrajit-gsa/ficam-federation/_plan/3_step-3.md

 ---
 layout: default
-title: Understand the Relying Party Environment
+title: Understand the Service Provider
 permalink: plan/3_step-3/
 ---

-Understanding the RP environment prior to enabling federation is another aspect for federation planning.
-It’s necessary for the RP to determine if there will be any impacts to assurance level or existing privacy considerations through externalizing identity proofing and credential lifecycle management.
+Understanding the Service Provider (SP) environment prior to enabling federation is another aspect for federation planning.
+It’s necessary for the SP to determine if there will be any impacts to assurance level or existing privacy considerations through externalizing identity proofing and credential lifecycle management.

 ## <span style="color: #0C5C89">**Checklist**</span>